dkmeteor/CircleAnimation/README.md

 - If you want to run it under 2.x versions, just replace ObjectAnimator with `nineoldandroids`.

 - For better performance, using it with `RecyclerView` may be a good idea.

+- The build_for_jcenter_publish.gradle is for publishing library on Jcenter, do not run that.

 ---
 ##Thanks to